 The good thing is that you can filter results based on your objectives & break down the data based on the metrics that have the most impact on your costs & ROAS to get a more in-depth report on your ads performance.

 The biggest problem with this setup is that, unless you know what you're looking for amongst the hundreds of data points within the Facebook Ads Manager, it can be very time consuming & confusing trying to sort through & understand the mass of data available.

 What's The Easiest Way To Find My In Depth Data?

-At ViaFunnel, we offer Free "MyRS" Ad Account Audits to easily & efficiently find ways for you to optimize your ads for maximum revenue & ROAS.
+At ViaFunnel, our flagship service is the "Profit Pocket Ad Audit & Insights Video Call" where we find ways for you to optimize your ads for maximum revenue & ROAS.

 Click the button to learn more.